ChorusOne/network-handbook/src/introduction.md

 which may not be obvious to the developers when launching a new network.

-Aside from helping blockchain networks to improve, this book offers our delegators a glimpse into how we operate our nodes.
+Aside from helping blockchain networks to improve, this book offers our delegators and counterparties a glimpse into how we operate our nodes.
 Transparency is a core value at Chorus One, and we believe that by being transparent, we can help you make a more informed decision of which validator to delegate to.